adam-mcdaniel/sage/README.md

 ## The Intermediate Issues

-So, if LLVM can do all this already, *why implement an alterative to do the same thing?* Well, there are a few reasons:
+So, if LLVM can do all this already, *why implement an alternative to do the same thing?* Well, there are a few reasons:

 1. Most compiler backends are complex.